robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- State locks will now timeout to avoid the possibility of deadlock.
 - JMX client URLs can now connect with just hostname:port in the URL.
 The client 'url' property has been renamed 'connection' to reflect that it doesn't just have to be an URL.